When you buy a car insurance policy, you'll (usually) have to fill in a bunch of information about yourself.

 So if you do move to a new address, or get married, and find that the price of your policy goes up massively after you tell your insurer, it's worth seeing if you can get a better price elsewhere.

-You'll usually have to pay a fee for this, depending on how long is left on your policy.
+You'll usually have to pay a cancellation fee, depending on how long is left on your policy.
 But once you've done the maths, you might find it's worth it.

 Our final bit of advice?
-Always read your policy document (yes, even the fine print).
+Always read your policy documents (yes, even the fine print).
 It's boring stuff, but it's important.

 If you're in the first two weeks of your policy, you'll be in your cooling-off period.
 If your details change much while you're in the cooling-off period, you probably won't need to pay to make changes.